bsmrdel101/Server-Calculator/INSTRUCTIONS.md

 > NOTE: History should exist even after refreshing the page.
 It's expected that the history will go away after restarting the server.
 We'll talk about long term data storage next week.

+### Checklist

+- Build both text inputs, addition button, and equals button.
+- Set up POST request to pass input values to the server.
+- inside app.post, do the math.
+- set up GET request to display values to DOM.

 ---
 ![base mode interface](images/baseMode.png)
 ---